zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

         to locate the same APIs that are provided by different services.
         The creator of the API defines this ID.
-        The API ID needs to be a string of up to 64 characters that uses lowercase alphanumeric characters and a dot: `.`.
+        The API ID needs to be a string of up to 64 characters that uses lowercase alphanumeric characters and a dot: `.` .

      We recommend that you use your organization as the prefix.

-    `FINDING: apiId is never set in metadata by the PJ enabler
+ <font color="red"> FINDING: apiId is never set in metadata by the PJ enabler
     Note: Currently this parameter is not stored in the `metadata` by the API ML enablers.
     The MetadataParser is transferring it to an ApiInfo object, but it is never used though.
-    My guess is that we use explicitly serviceId as a apiInfo.apiId, hence we allow only one API per service.`
+    My guess is that we use explicitly serviceId as a apiInfo.apiId, hence we allow only one API per service.

-    `TODO: Discuss this with PP and others.`
+TODO: Discuss this with PP and others.` </font>

 * **apiInfo.version** (XML Path: /instance/metadata/apiml.apiInfo.${api-index}.version)

-    api `version` is used to correctly retrieve the Api documentation according to requested version of the API.
+    specifies the api `version`.
+This parameter is used to correctly retrieve the API documentation according to requested version of the API.

 * **apiInfo.gatewayUrl** (XML Path: /instance/metadata/apiml.apiInfo.${api-index}.gatewayUrl)

     specifies the base path at the API Gateway where the API is available.
-    Ensure that this value is the same path as the _gatewayUrl_ value in the _routes_ sections for the routes, which belong to this API.
+    Ensure that this value is the same path as the `gatewayUrl` value in the `routes` sections for the routes, which belong to this API.

 * **apiInfo.swaggerUrl** (XML Path: /instance/metadata/apiml.apiInfo.${api-index}.swaggerUrl)